-Students will focus on the study of political theory, philosophy, sociology and contemporary international relations, and will examine the economic context of current affairs.
-They will think about the challenges faced by today’s leaders, and will examine case studies of contemporary world leaders.
-Students will be encouraged to consider their own responses to these challenges, and will be asked to apply these ideas in interactive workshops as well as seminar-style discussions.
-The programme is suitable both for those seeking general exposure to the subjects covered and for those who aim to pursue further education in the field of politics and related subjects.
+Participants are encouraged to think about the challenges faced by today’s leaders, and will examine case studies of contemporary world leaders.
+Students consider their own responses to these challenges, and are asked to apply these ideas in interactive workshops as well as seminar-style discussions.
+The programme is suitable both for those seeking general exposure to the subjects covered, and for those who aim to pursue further education in the field of politics and related subjects.

-Oxford Royale Academy have carefully designed the Global Leadership Programme with the express intention of helping students take practical steps towards achieving their career ambitions.
-Attending this course puts the summer holiday to good use, both in growing knowledge of politics and international relations and in developing vital leadership skills.
+Oxford Royale Academy has carefully designed the Global Leadership Programme with the express intention of helping students take practical steps towards achieving their career ambitions.
+Attending this course puts the summer holiday to good use, both in growing knowledge of politics and international relations, and in developing vital leadership skills.

 Debating, analytical skills, intellectual awareness, independent working and teamwork are all important skills required of a modern-day global leader.
-The situations that global leaders must deal with are frequently complex and they require strong personal skills for understanding the multi-faceted issues affecting them.
-During their time at Oxford Royale Academy, students will be involved in discussions about a range of issues affecting global politics, and they will get plenty of practice at analysing these issues in order to achieve a deeper understanding of what’s driving them.
+The situations that global leaders must deal with are frequently complex, and they require strong personal skills for understanding the multi-faceted issues affecting them.
+During their time at Oxford Royale Academy, students are involved in discussions about a range of issues affecting global politics, and they get plenty of practice at analysing these issues in order to achieve a deeper understanding of what’s driving them.

 By the end of this course, students will have: